Can Dry Fruits Actually Help Your Thyroid?

 2. Almonds

-For hyperthyroid patients, almonds help because of their magnesium content — magnesium calms the nervous system and may help with the anxiety and tremors that overactive thyroid causes.
+For hyperthyroid patients, almonds help because of their magnesium content — magnesium calms the nervous system and may help with the anxiety, insomnia, and tremors that overactive thyroid causes.
+Hyperthyroidism accelerates magnesium excretion through urine, creating a deficiency cycle.

 3. Pumpkin Seeds

-Pumpkin seeds are rich in zinc and magnesium — both depleted faster in hyperthyroidism.
+Pumpkin seeds are rich in zinc and magnesium — both depleted faster in hyperthyroidism because the elevated metabolic rate burns through mineral stores more quickly.
 They also provide L-tryptophan, which helps with sleep quality (often disrupted in hyperthyroid patients).
+Tryptophan is converted to serotonin and then melatonin — the sleep hormone.

 Daily Thyroid-Support Dry Fruit Plan